10 Best Things to do in NYC in 3 Days

 Chelsea Market, yet again, was something to experience in NYC in 3 Days.
 I’ll admit that I’m not a huge shopper.
 Despite that, we enjoyed wandering the shops of this unique market.
 We spent time in a cute book store, enjoyed the local artist’s creations and designs while wandering past countless food options.

 Although Chelsea Market had endless choices for food, we always end up at pizza.

 I had heard about Artichoke Pizza and it was close to Chelsea Market so we stopped in and got a cute corner table.
-They played great music, had a cool laid back vibe and most importantly had phenomenal pizza.
+They played great music, had a cool laid back vibe, and most importantly had phenomenal pizza.
 The slices were huge, filling and so good!
 We had to try New York pizza and I’m so glad we tried Artichoke!

-It was a place with endless options, lots of energy and history.
+It was a place with endless options, lots of energy, and history.
 I can see why people exclaim “I Love New York” because I loved New York.

-*Tip: Be ready for weather.
+*Tip: Be ready for the weather.